-The Authority has five lines of credit provided by various financial institutions with an approved aggregate principal amount of approximately \$730.8 million, of which approximately \$618.7 million aggregate principal amount was outstanding as of April 8, 2010.
-The Authority's capital improvement program is financed through the use of one of the five lines of credit with an approved aggregate principal amount of \$150 million, of which \$100 million is currently outstanding.
-The Authority will repay this line of credit from the proceeds of the Series YY Bonds.
+The Authority has eight lines of credit provided by various financial institutions with an approved aggregate principal amount of approximately \$1.33 billion, of which approximately \$1.13 billion aggregate principal amount is outstanding as of December 31, 2009.
+The Authority's capital improvement program is financed through the use of four of the eight lines of credit with an approved aggregate principal amount of \$750 million, of which \$600 million is currently outstanding.
 The Authority finances its purchase of fuel oil with a \$275 million line of credit, which is currently fully drawn.
-The Authority will repay approximately \$4.6 million of this line of credit from the proceeds of the Bonds.
-The Authority also finances certain of its operational expenses through the use of two lines of credit with an approved aggregate principal amount of approximately \$264 million, of which approximately \$227.3 million was outstanding as of April 8, 2010.
-The Authority will repay \$186 million of these lines of credit from the proceeds of the Bonds.
+The Authority also finances certain of its operational expenses through the use of two lines of credit with an approved aggregate principal amount of approximately \$264 million, of which approximately \$243.4 million is currently outstanding.
 Finally, the Authority finances a portion of its subsidy program through an operational line of credit of approximately \$41.6 million, of which approximately \$16.4 million is currently outstanding.
 All but one of these lines of credit are subordinated in payment priority to the Authority's Power Revenue Bonds and are payable from the subordinate obligations fund established under the Trust Agreement, which is funded from the annual Revenues of the Authority remaining after all deposits to the Sinking Fund and the Reserve Maintenance Fund required by the Trust Agreement have been made.
 The line of credit used to finance the purchase of fuel oil is not subordinate to the Authority's Power Revenue Bonds and is considered an operational expense payable prior to the payment of the Authority's Power Revenue Bonds.

-The Authority expects to repay from the proceeds of future issuance of additional Power Revenue Bonds a significant amount of the remaining portion of the lines of credit used to finance (i) its capital improvement program for fiscal year 2010 and (ii) operational expenses for prior fiscal years.
+From the proceeds of the issuance of the Bonds, the Authority expects to repay \$553.9 million of the aggregate principal amount outstanding under the various lines of credit described above.
+The Authority also expects to repay from the future issuance of Power Revenue Bonds a significant portion of the remaining lines of credit used to finance (i) its capital improvement program for fiscal year 2010 and (ii) operational expenses for prior fiscal years.
 See PLAN OF FINANCING.